CansV2/ugc-limited-sniper/README.md

-when u are done you will be asked for a id to snipe put in the id you would like to snipe you will be asked for your cookie to automate the process for proxies just put zero
+when u are done you will be asked for a id to snipe put in the id you would like to snipe you will be asked for your cookie to automate the process for proxies just put zero to get your cookie download edit this cookie and it will be inside .ROBLOSECURITY